Huawei/OpenStackClient_KMS/README.rst

 python-kmclient
 =====================

-This is a `OpenStack Client`_ plugin for HuaWei Volume Backup Management API which provides **command-line scripts** (integrated with openstack) and Python library for accessing the Cloud-Eye management API.
+This is a `OpenStack Client`_ plugin for HuaWei Key Manager Management API which provides **command-line scripts** (integrated with openstack) and Python library for accessing the Cloud-Eye management API.